rprkh/Stock-Bot/README.md

 **Step 2**:

 Login to your Discord account if you haven't already and select the server you want the Stock Bot to get added to.

 Next click on `Continue`.

 #### Note: Make sure you have Manage Server permissions.
+If you do not have the necessary permissions you can request the server owner to give it to you or you can create your own Discord server.

 **Step 3**: